 As you stir the p.b. in you will notice the mixture to get thicker.
 The p.b. is what helps the cookies set up as well as cool the mixture down a bit.

 For the oatmeal, I like to use old fashioned oats but have used the quick oats when I didn’t have the old fashioned oats.
 I feel the old fashioned oats make this a heartier cookie.

 Stir in the whole amount of oats into the melted mixture.
 Making sure that all the oats are combined.

-Scoop the cookies out onto the wax paper and let set up.
+Scoop the peanut butter no-bake cookies out onto the wax paper and let set up.
 This will take about 15-30 minutes.